 ► Emergency phones: Located throughout the university campus, over 250 emergency phones provide a direct line of communication to UAPD for individuals in need of emergency assistance.
 These phones are strategically positioned along pedestrian walkways, inside parking decks and at many building entrances to provide immediate contact with the University Police dispatcher.
 Campus police respond to all activated emergency phones even if no words are spoken.
 Look for the blue lights inside buildings, in parking areas and on campus grounds.

 ► Safety education programs: Through the office of crime prevention, UAPD provides educational programs to students and employees on personal safety, sexual assault/acquaintance rape prevention, drug and alcohol abuse prevention, and other related topics.
 UAPD welcomes the chance to talk with any campus group.
-If you would like to schedule an appointment for an educational program, call ext.
-5914.
+If you would like to schedule an appointment for an educational program, call 330-972-5914.

 ► A.L.i.C.E., training program: A.L.i.C.E., is an acronym that stands for Alert, Lockdown, inform, Counter, Evacuate.
 This cutting-edge training will provide options for faculty, staff and students in the event of having to face an armed intruder.

-About 3,000 students live in the University's 13 residence halls.
+About 2,400 students live in the University's 10 residence halls.
 Access to the University's residence halls is restricted to student occupants, escorted guests and authorized University personnel.
 Unescorted persons are prohibited in the residence halls.
 While all residence halls have 24-hour visitation, buildings remain locked at all times and require a University-issued identification for access.

 Residence hall staff members receive special training from UAPD about security and safety procedures and enforcement of residence hall regulations.
 Safety inspections every semester help students to maintain a safe environment.
 Department of Residence Life and Housing professional staff conduct programs with resident students to heighten awareness of safety on campus.
 Sessions cover topics from common sense precautions, (such as walking with a companion or in groups at night), to more difficult issues (such as acquaintance rape).

 As a part of crime prevention in the residence halls, UAPD patrols the residence halls during evening hours, Tuesday through Saturday.

 Health Services is designed to provide medical care for uncomplicated illnesses and injuries that are of recent onset and short duration.
 If you have any questions, please call us before your visit.
 Health Services is located in the Student Recreation and Wellness Center Room 260 and is open Monday through Friday from 8 a.m. to 5 p.m.
 (Last appointment at 4:30 p.m.)
 Health Services is closed on weekends and holidays.

 The office can be reached at 330-972-7808.
-View Student Health Services' Web site.
+Student Health Services on the web.